FedSecurity: Benchmarking Attacks and Defenses in Federated Learning and Federated LLMs: Preliminaries and Overview

 \subsection{Adversarial Model}

-Potential adversaries in FL can be classified into two categories: active and passive adversaries.
+Adversaries in FL have two categories, including active adversaries and passive adversaries, corresponding to security risks and privacy threat in FL, respectively.

-\textit{Active Adversaries.} Active adversaries intentionally manipulate training data or trained models to achieve malicious goals.
-This could involve altering models to prevent global model convergence (\textit{e}.\textit{g}., Byzantine attacks~\cite{chen2017distributed,fang2020local}), or subtly misclassifying a specific set of samples to minimally impact the overall performance of the global model (\textit{e}.\textit{g}., backdoor attacks~\cite{how_to_backdoor,wang2020attack}).
-Active adversaries can take various forms, including: 1) malicious clients who manipulate their local models~\cite{how_to_backdoor,chen2017distributed,fang2020local} or submit contrived models without actual training~\cite{free_rider}; 2) a global ``sybil''~\cite{label_flipping,foolsgold} that has full access to the FL system and possesses complete knowledge of the entire system, including local and global models for each training round and clients' local datasets.
-This ``sybil'' may also modify data within the FL system, such as clients' local datasets and their submitted local models; and 3) external adversaries capable of monitoring the communication channel between clients and the server, thereby intercepting and altering local models during the transfer process.
+\textbf{Active Adversaries.} Active adversaries intentionally manipulate training data or trained models to achieve malicious goals.
+This might involve altering models to prevent global model from converging (\textit{e}.\textit{g}., Byzantine attacks~\citep{chen2017distributed,fang2020local}), or subtly misclassifying a specific set of samples to minimally impact the overall performance of the global model (\textit{e}.\textit{g}., backdoor attacks~\citep{how_to_backdoor,wang2020attack,zhang2022neurotoxin}).
+Active adversaries can take different forms, including: 1) malicious clients who manipulate their local models~\citep{how_to_backdoor,chen2017distributed,fang2020local,zhang2022neurotoxin} or submit contrived models without actual training~\citep{free_rider}; 2) a global ``sybil''~\citep{label_flipping,foolsgold} that has full access to the FL system and possesses complete knowledge of the entire system, including local models and global models, as well as clients' local datasets.
+This ``sybil'' may also modify clients' local datasets and their local models submitted to the server; and 3) external adversaries or hackers that monitor the communication channel between the clients and the server, thereby intercepting and altering local models during the transfer process.